axelvaldez/radical-companies/_posts/2024/2024-04-09-collaboration-takes-practice.markdown

 ---

 <div style='display:none; '>
  <p>Collaboration, like happiness, takes practrice.
 It is not a one oft, or only when you feel low.
 You need to practice it until it becomes a habit.</p>
 </div>

+<h1>Happiness</h1>
+ <p class="_citation">Happiness can indeed be learned through courses like the &lsquo;Science of Happiness,&rsquo; which teeaches evidence-informed habits for well-being.
+However, another study indicates that the initial boost in well-being requires sustained effort and continued practice of these habits to maintain long-term benefits.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1>Collaboration</h1>
- <p class="_citation">Happiness can indeed be learned through courses like the &lsquo;Science of Happiness,&rsquo; which educates students on evidence-informed habits for well-being.
-However, another study indicates that the initial boost in well-being requires sustained effort and continued practice of these habits to maintain long-term benefits.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a></p>

  <p>Collaboration, too, like happiness, takes practice.
-It is not a one-of or a remedy for when you feel low. <em>You need to practice it until it becomes a habit.</em> It will not come &lsquo;<em>naturally.
+It is not a one time remedy for when you feel low.
+You need to <em>practice</em> it until it becomes a habit.</p>
+ <p>It will not come naturally.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>